 - Clinical Proteomics Centre for Stratified Medicine / Stoller (MRC)

-You can also browse related research within the Division of Molecular and Clinical Cancer Sciences via the University's research explorer.
+You can also browse related research within the Division of Cancer Sciences via the University's research explorer.

 The director for the cancer domain is Salvador Moncada.

 Find out how Manchester is advancing cancer research on the MAHSC website.

 University research beacon

 Cancer is a disease that affects so many, in different, often devastating, ways.
 At The University of Manchester we want to loosen cancer’s grip and improve the lives of those it affects.